THE CULTURAL HERITAGE

 NUMBER

-Where several engines were erected at the same location or premises, these are numbered in the chronological sequence, as known / assumed.
+Where several engines were erected at the same location or premises, these are numbered in the chronological sequence, as known / assumed, though for engines designated “P” this may be incorrect.

 TYPE